Baldwin House (Lodge Grass, Montana)

 The Baldwin House in Lodge Grass, Montana, at 25 Third Ave., was built in 1918.
 It was listed on the National Register of Historic Places in 1987.

 It is a two-story wooden building with a jerkin head roof.
-When built it was "undoubtedly one of the more substantial residences" in Lodge Grass.
+When built it was "one of the more substantial residences" in Lodge Grass.
 It is one of few older houses surviving in the town.